Hayley & bee keeping

 Hayley’s story: bee keeping at Sunnyside makes me feel calm, relaxed and happy

-Hayley has Asperger’s and OCD, she has been coming to Sunnyside for two years.
+Hayley has Asperger’s and OCD, she has been coming to Sunnyside since 2016.
 She was introduced through the Building Better Opportunities (BBO) scheme, a nation-wide project aimed at encouraging people to learn new skills and help them become more employable.

 At first Hayley was very anxious and she was easily distracted, so it took her a while to settle into her time at Sunnyside.
 In 2017 Sunnyside acquired a new colony of bees and was then able to offer a bee keeping course to staff, trainees and BBO participants.

 Catherine Jones, Sunnyside’s bee keeping expert and horticultural co-ordinator, started Hayley on the bee keeping course, which she structured into several two hour sessions.
 In her first class Catherine taught Hayley how to make a frame for a hive.
 Hayley managed to make one frame, which she did reluctantly.
 But then her mother Vivien, who always came to Sunnyside as Hayley’s “plus one”, took some equipment home to make more frames and this proved to be the turning point.
 Whilst at home Hayley made some frames together with her father and discovered a real flair for it, and she started to really enjoy making them.
 This was the start of her beautiful relationship with bee keeping.